-As a successful executive, you may think you have all the mentors you need.
+As a successful leader, you may think you have all the mentors you need.
 While I encourage my clients to take advantage of internal advisors, I also recommend putting together a personal board of directors from outside your current organization.
 Like external coaches, outside directors have no agenda but yours.

 What is the value?